Read Text from Images with C# OCR

 Dim characterOcrAccuracy As Double = character.Confidence

-' Very useful for spell checking
+' Get alternative symbol choices and their probabilities, useful for spell checking

 Dim characterChoices() As OcrResult.Choice = character.Choices